paraspell/docs/docs/api/xcmP.md

     from: 'Chain', // Replace "Chain" with sender Chain, e.g., "Acala"
     to: 'Chain' // Replace Chain with same parameter as "from" parameter
     currency: { currencySpec }, // Refer to currency spec options above
-    address: 'Address', // Replace "Address" with destination wallet address (In AccountID32 or AccountKey20 Format) or custom Location
+    recipient: 'Address', // Replace "Address" with destination wallet address (In AccountID32 or AccountKey20 Format) or custom Location
  /* keepAlive: bool - Optional: Allows draining the account below the existential deposit. */ }),
 });